Fmsticks2/SkillChain/docs/frontend-deployment-guide.md

 1. Log in to your Vercel account
 2. Click on "Add New..." → "Project"
 3. Import your GitHub repository
-4. Select the Web3 Skill Platform repository
+4. Select the SkillChain repository

 ### 2. Configure Environment Variables